What is Aeration and why do you need it?

 - Removes thousands of small plugs from the soil, allowing it to absorb rain and lawn treatments.

 Aeration should be done each fall, so that your lawn will receive the maximum benefits from your investment.
 When we aerate your lawn, we will also remove the plugs of soil that will remain on the turf.
 Any plugs that we miss will start to break down over the next two (2) weeks due to rainfall and mowing.

-Contact Grosh's Lawn Service now by e-mail to schedule your lawn aeration consultation.
+Contact Karen and Tom Grosh of Grosh’s Lawn Service now by e-mail to schedule your lawn aeration consultation.

 The Benefits of Lawn Aeration & Overseeding Together:

 After aeration is completed, we recommend that the entire lawn be over seeded to help repair areas where the grass has died out due to age, stress, neglect, disease or drought, and to thicken up the entire lawn.
 Thickening the lawn makes it more enjoyable to walk on, and it helps to keep weed seeds from germinating.